shilohc/rss2018-team4/assets/posts/lab6.md

 ## Lessons Learned - Eleanor Pence

-Implementing the Monte Carlo Localization algorithm requires a firm grasp of both the theory and practical considerations of the algorithm, but dealing with such complexity also required excellent teamwork skills as well.
+Implementing the Monte Carlo Localization algorithm requires a firm grasp of both the theory and practical considerations of the algorithm, but dealing with such complexity also required excellent teamwork skills.

 ### Technical Conclusions - Shannon Hwang